 Government officials from Portland, however, have said they are not too concerned about the competition and will monitor the situation closely.
 "We have a policy of realism, like other municipalities," said the city's planning and zoning director.
 "If there are problems, we'll get involved."
 Source: Bangon Daily News

-- 41. Shuford, supra. - 42.
-Bond, A. T. (2015).
+- 41. Shuford, supra.

+- 42. Bond, A. T. (2015).
 An App for That: Local Governments and the Rise of the Sharing Economy.
-Notre Dame Law Review, 90(2). - 43.
-Code of Virginia § 46.2-2099.48.L - 44.
-Sunderland, P. (June 11, 2015).
+Notre Dame Law Review, 90(2).

+- 43. Code of Virginia § 46.2-2099.48.L

+- 44. Sunderland, P. (June 11, 2015).
 Metropolitan Washington Airports Authority.
+Personal interview.

-Personal interview. - 45.
-Bond, supra. - 46.
-Zervas, G., Proserpio, D., and Byers, J. (2015).
+- 45. Bond, supra.

+46. Zervas, G., Proserpio, D., and Byers, J. (2015).
 The Rise of the Sharing Economy: Estimating the Impact of Airbnb on the Hotel Industry.
 Boston University School of Management.

 Many states and localities are studying the best ways to ensure a level playing field between sharing economy businesses and their traditional counterparts.
 A Revenue Laws Study Committee in North Carolina examined the fairness issues surrounding the sharing economy in the state and expressed concern with the under-compliance of short-term rental hosts in remitting taxes to state and local governments.
 State law outlines that owners of private residences who rent out their homes for less than 15 days per year do not need to pay state taxes, but once the 15 days has been exceeded then taxes must be remitted.
-According to an article in the North Carolina Journal of Law and Technology, the committee's recommendation to fix the issue was to require the sharing economy companies to remit the tax on behalf of the users.47 to sign tax agreements with Airbnb, which puts the home-sharing company more in line with the hotels against which it is competing.
-San Francisco had previously banned short-term rentals of less than 30 days in multi-unit buildings.
+According to an article in the North Carolina Journal of Law and Technology, the committee's recommendation to fix the issue was to require the sharing economy companies to remit the tax on behalf of the users.47

+This North Carolina model has been effective elsewhere in the country.
+Portland, Oregon, and San Francisco, California, were two of the first jurisdictions to sign tax agreements with Airbnb, which puts the homesharing company more in line with the hotels against which it is competing.
+San Francisco had previously banned short-term rentals of less than 30 days in multiunit buildings.
 A new law reverses that position but also mandates that Airbnb must collect the city's 14 percent hotel tax on behalf of its home-sharing providers.
 City officials estimate that the new agreement will net approximately \$11 million annually in new tax revenue.48 than nine tenants to go through a permitting process before renting out space for less than 30 days.
 According to an article in the Bangor Daily News, permits are only granted after a town inspector determines whether the property has adequate fire protection, sanitary waste disposal, appropriate exits. parking and evacuation plans.
 This action was taken, in part, to level the playing field between home-shares and area hotels.49